M1nJun/SummerResearch23/ThingsToConsider.md

 python3 Display.py
 ```

-Open the corresponding <mark>.jsonl</mark> file with the open file button
+Open the corresponding .jsonl file with the open file button.